Stress–strain curve

-In engineering and materials science, a stress–strain curve for a material gives the relationship between the applied pressure, known as stress and amount of deformation, known as strain.
-It is obtained by gradually applying load to a test coupon and measuring the deformation, from which the stress and strain can be determined (see tensile testing).
-These curves reveal many of the properties of a material, such as the Young's modulus, the yield strength and the ultimate tensile strength.
+In engineering and materials science, a stress–strain curve for a material gives the relationship between the applied pressure, known as stress, and amount of deformation, known as strain.
+It is obtained by gradually applying load to a test object and measuring the deformation, from which the stress and strain can be determined (see tensile testing).
+These curves reveal many of the properties of a material, such as the Young's modulus, the yield strength, and the ultimate tensile strength.

 Definition

 Generally speaking, curves that represent the relationship between stress and strain in any form of deformation can be regarded as stress–strain curves.
 The stress and strain can be normal, shear, or a mixture, and can also be uniaxial, biaxial, or multiaxial, and can even change with time.
 The form of deformation can be compression, stretching, torsion, rotation, and so on.
-If not mentioned otherwise, stress–strain curve typically refers to the relationship between axial normal stress and axial normal strain of materials measured in a tension test.
+If not specified otherwise, the term "stress–strain curve" typically refers to the relationship between the axial normal stress and axial normal strain of materials measured in a tension test.

+There are two ways that stress and strain are commonly defined mathematically.
+These are Engineering stress-strain, and True stress-strain.
+The difference between the two definitions depends on whether the change in area of material cross section is being considered.